 The RO and NIRO schemes are now closed.
 ROC benefit rights will be grandfathered to projects that accredit under the NIRO following its closure.
 Generation accrediting under the NIRO will receive full support under the RO until 2037.
-From 2027 fixed price certificates will be issued, in place of ROCs, to projects qualifying for RO support until the end of the R0 mechanism in 2037.
-Fixed price certificates are due to be set at the 2027 buy-out price, plus 10% and will be inflation linked, but OFGEM have consulted on a UK wide basis to consider whether to vary the terms and timing of introduction of fixed price ROCs.
+From 2027 fixed price certificates will be issued, in place of ROCs, to projects qualifying for RO support until the end of the RO mechanism in 2037.
+Fixed price certificates are due to be set at the 2027 buy-out price, plus 10% and will be inflation linked, but OFGEM have consulted on a UK wide basis.to consider whether to vary the terms and timing of introduction of fixed price ROCs.

-Whilst there is currently no support scheme available to new renewable generators in NI, the DfE launched a consultation on introducing a new support scheme in February 2023 and published an update in April 2024 presenting the intended high-level design and auction roadmap for the new scheme.
+Whilst there is currently no support scheme available to new renewable generators in NI, the DfE launched a consultation on introducing a new support scheme in February 2023 and published an update in April 2024 presenting the intended highlevel design and auction roadmap for the new scheme, held an industry workshop in February 2025, and intend to publish the scheme for consultation in Q2 2025.
 It is intended that support will be provided in the form of a two-way CfD contract for 15 years allocated via a competitive auction process, with full inflationary indexation and dispatch down compensation.
-The auctions are tentatively scheduled for 2025/26 and 2027, with a separate Offshore CfD scheme auction to be run potentially in 2028.
+The auctions are tentatively scheduled for Q3 2026 and 2028, with a separate Offshore CfD scheme auction to be run potentially around 2027/2028, with timing dependent on Crown Estates seabed leasing process.